 Jay Banner’s laboratory explores: (1) the application of modern hydrologic, geologic and soil conditions, determined by monitoring, to Pleistocene and Holocene mineral deposits in caves (speleothems; Pape et al. 2010); and (2) the impacts of urbanization on streamwater quality through novel tracers (Christian et al., 2011).
 Speleothems can be precisely dated and incorporate tracers that preserve decadal to millennial-scale records of water quality and quantity (Banner et al., 2007).
 REU researchers can investigate: (1) the physical and chemical parameters of cave hydrology and meteorology and how speleothems reflect past climate, or (2) the natural and anthropogenic sources of dissolved ions to streams.
 They will learn methods for low-contamination field and clean-room sampling and mass spectrometer analysis of water, soil, and rock.
 Speleothem studies in Texas afford a regional analysis of paleorainfall across abrupt climate change events during the late Pleistocene, in a region of particular climate sensitivity (Feng et al., 2014a).
 Studies on Guam can help define paleorainfall and present aquifer conditions near a growing U.S. military base on a water-limited (although not arid) Pacific island.

-Nate Miller applies the tools of analytical chemistry, petrography, and field geology to understand Earth System evolution in marine and terrestrial settings.
+Nate Miller applies field geology, petrography and geochemical tools to understand Earth System evolution in marine and terrestrial settings.
 He will mentor an REU student interested in applying or refining geochemical proxies to understand aspects of paleoclimate.
-Prospective research topics include: (1) using chemical signatures of pre-glacial marine carbonates to investigate the origin of Cryogenian Snowball Earth; (2) testing carbonate elemental signatures of benthic and planktonic foraminifera as proxies of Miocene climate change; (3) and using high spatial resolution chemical mapping (LA-ICP-MS) to understand growth variations in biominerals and speleothems.
+Prospective research topics include: (1) development and implementation of a drip water monitoring sensor, to quantify the linkage between drip rate and stalagmite growth rate in central Texas caves; (2) testing carbonate elemental signatures of benthic and planktonic foraminifera as climate change proxies; (3) and applying high spatial resolution laser ablation inductively coupled plasma mass spectrometry (LA-ICP-MS) to sedimentary paleoclimate archives.